augustoreimberg/project_saleReceipt/README.md

 # project_saleReceipt
- backend project using the JavaScript programming language
+ backend project to generate a sales receipt including products, values and discount, using the JavaScript programming language